GDB-11/BindSharp/README.md

 ## Complete Real-World Example

-Here's how everything comes together with all the new 1.3.0 features:
+Here's how everything comes together with all the features:
 ```csharp
 public class OrderService
 {